mathieucarbou/Beelance/docs/index.md

 Once the cursor is set to the right position, after 2 seconds, the device will resume the measurements and you will see the weight changing around the calibrated value.
 If it becomes too high or too low, move the cursor again to the expected weight value.

+**Wait for 24 hours.** for the meta weight cells to adapt to the load, and check the weight value again.
+If it has changed too much (by about 1kg for example), just set the slider again to the right value.

 ### Under the hood